Indian Reorganization Act: Constitutional challenges

-Since the late 20th century and the rise of Indian activism over sovereignty issues, as well as many tribes' establishment of casino gambling on reservations as a revenue source, the US Supreme Court has been repeatedly asked to address the IRA's constitutionality.
-The provision of the Act that is controversial is the one that allows the US government to acquire non-Indian land (by voluntary transfer) and convert it to Indian land ("take it into trust").
-In so doing, the US government partially removes the land from the jurisdiction of the state, which makes certain activities, such as casino gambling, possible on the land for the first time.
-It also makes the land exempt from state property taxes and some other state taxes.
-Consequently, many state or local governments opposed the IRA and sued on the grounds of constitutionality.
+Since the late 20th century and the rise of Indian activism over sovereignty issues, as well as many tribes' establishment of casino gambling on reservations as a revenue source, the U.S. Supreme Court has been repeatedly asked to address the IRA's constitutionality.
+A controversial provision of the Act allows the U.S. government to acquire non-Indian land (by voluntary transfer) and convert it to Indian land ("take it into trust").
+In doing so, the U.S. government partially removes the land from the state's jurisdiction, allowing activities like casino gambling on the land for the first time.
+It also exempts the land from state property and other state taxes.
+Consequently, many state or local governments opposed the IRA and filed lawsuits challenging its constitutionality.

-In 1995, South Dakota challenged the authority of the Interior Secretary, under the IRA, to take 91 acre of land into trust on behalf of the Lower Brule Sioux Tribe (based on the Lower Brule Indian Reservation), in South Dakota v.
+In 1995, South Dakota challenged the authority of the Interior Secretary, under the IRA, to take 91 acre of land into trust on behalf of the Lower Brule Sioux Tribe (based on the Lower Brule Indian Reservation) in South Dakota v.
 United States Dep't of the Interior, 69 F.3d 878, 881-85 (8th Cir.
 1995).
-The Eighth Circuit Court of Appeals found Section 5 of the IRA to be unconstitutional, ruling that it violated the non-delegation doctrine and that the Secretary of Interior did not have the authority to take the land into trust.
+The Eighth Circuit Court of Appeals found Section 5 of the IRA to be unconstitutional, ruling that it violated the nondelegation doctrine and that the Secretary of Interior did not have the authority to take the land into trust.

-The US Department of the Interior (DOI) sought U.S. Supreme Court review.
-But, as DOI was implementing new regulations related to land trusts, the agency asked the Court to remand the case to the lower court, to be reconsidered with the decision to be based on the new regulations.
-The US Supreme Court granted Interior's petition, vacated the lower court's ruling, and remanded the case back to the lower court.
+The U.S. Department of the Interior (DOI) sought a U.S. Supreme Court review.
+But, as DOI was implementing new regulations related to land trusts, the agency asked the Court to remand the case to the lower court for reconsideration with the decision based on the new regulations.
+The U.S. Supreme Court granted the DOI's petition, vacated the lower court's ruling, and remanded the case back to the lower court.

-Justices Scalia, O'Connor and Thomas dissented, stating that "[t]he decision today—to grant, vacate, and remand in light of the Government's changed position—is both unprecedented and inexplicable."
+Justices Antonin Scalia, Sandra Day O'Connor, and Clarence Thomas dissented, stating that "[t]he decision today—to grant, vacate, and remand in light of the Government's changed position—is both unprecedented and inexplicable."
 They went on, "[W]hat makes today's action inexplicable as well as unprecedented is the fact that the Government's change of legal position does not even purport to be applicable to the present case."
 Seven months after the Supreme Court's decision to grant, vacate, and remand, the DOI removed the land in question from trust.